-The 4C machinery, which consists of a specific member of the HATs and HDACs and other factors, preferentially participates in the acetylation and deacetylation among such epigenetic modifications (Fig. 5).
-Participating positions of specific Lys residues and kinds of core histones are diverse.
-For instance, in the above-mentioned case [50], acetylation and deacetylation of Lys-9, Lys-14, Lys-18, Lys-23 and Lys-27 residues of histone H3 are prominent.
-Consequently, epigenetic modifications of one or more of these Lys residues of histone H3 with acetyl group change within the chromatin structure surrounding proximal 5'-upstream regions of the above-mentioned specific target genes through various generations.
-Distinct functions of the protean 4C machinery on such acetylation and deacetylation levels are mainly based on different combinations of each member of HATs and HDACs as the components, because any HAT and HDAC members' own activities are probably unchangeable.
-By contrast, the protean 4C machinery can not alter the chromatin structure surrounding ORF regions (coding regions) of corresponding genes by much.
-The binding ability of the N-terminal tail of histone H3 to DNA is tentatively and qualitatively deduced from the acetylation levels of one or more of the specific Lys residues, though which Lys residue(s) really and/or mainly participates in the binding is still undefined.
-Namely, hyper- (high) or hypo- (low or no) acetylation levels induces no binding or full binding ability, resulting in the loose (open) or tight (closed) form of the chromatin structure (Fig. 5).
-Thus, the chromatin structure plasticity is irreversibly created based on successive conformation changes with epigenetic modifications.
-These ways to gradually and tardily create the chromatin structure plasticity for gaining un-programmed and new cell function(s) are obviously different from those that immediately and rapidly cause the chromatin conformation change for expressing programed and ordinary cell function(s).
+The 4C machinery, which consists of a particular member of each of HATs and HDACs, and other factors, should preferentially participate in acetylation and/or deacetylation among such epigenetic modifications (Fig. 5).
+Participating positions of particular Lys residues and/or kinds of core histones should be diverse.
+For instance, in the above-mentioned case [50], acetylation and/or deacetylation of Lys-9, Lys-14, Lys-18, Lys-23 and Lys-27 residues of histone H3 are prominent.
+Consequently, epigenetic modifications of one or more of these Lys residues of histone H3 with acetyl group are changed within chromatin structure surrounding proximal 5'-upstream regions of the above-mentioned particular targeted genes via a lot of generations.
+Distinct functions of the protean 4C machinery on such acetylation and/or deacetylation levels should be mainly based on different combinations of each member of HATs and HDACs as the components, because any HAT and HDAC members' own activities are probably unchangeable.
+By contrast, the protean 4C machinery may not alter so much chromatin structure surrounding open reading frames (coding regions) of corresponding genes.
+The binding ability of the N-terminal tail of histone H3 to DNA is tentatively and qualitatively deduced from acetylation levels of one or more of these particular Lys residues, though which Lys residue(s) really and/or mainly participates in the binding is still undefined.
+Namely, hyper- (high) or hypo- (low or no) acetylation levels should induce no binding or full binding ability, resulting in loose (open) or tight (closed) form of chromatin structure (Fig. 5).
+Thus, chromatin structure plasticity should be irreversibly created based on successive conformation changes with epigenetic modifications.
+These manners to create gradually and tardily chromatin structure plasticity for gain of unprogramed and new cell function(s) should be obviously different from those to cause immediately and rapidly chromatin conformation change for gain of programed and ordinary cell function(s).

-Whenever the need arises, the TFC machinery is able to bind to promoter regions (or elements) within the loose form of the chromatin structure surrounding proximal 5'-upstream regions of specific target genes (which are in the latently active state), followed by initiation of their gene expressions (Fig. 5).
-By contrast, the TFC machinery cannot bind to promoter regions (or elements) within the tight form of the chromatin structure surrounding proximal 5'-upstream regions of un-target genes (which are latently in the inactive state), and thereby cannot initiate their gene expressions.
-Consequently, the loose or tight form of the chromatin structure surrounding proximal 5'-upstream regions causes high or low (or no) transcription levels of corresponding genes (Fig. 6).
-Notably, there is a great possibility that the ways for irreversible creation of the chromatin structure plasticity are distinct among individual cells of the same type, even though the new environment change and signal(s) on it are the same for all of them.
-That is, in order to gain un-programmed and new cell function(s), individual cells possess ability not only to complicatedly and diversely change the chromatin structure surrounding proximal 5'-upstream regions of various specific genes but also to separately change the chromatin structure of the same proximal 5'-upstream region of a certain gene into varied forms.
-Thus, gene expressions of the specific transcription factors and chromatin-modifying enzymes change diversely among individual cells through various generations, in spite of the same environment change.
-As a consequence, individual cells of the same type are able to newly gain the same and/or distinct un-programmed cell function(s) in different ways, in order to accommodate themselves to a new environment change.
+Whenever the need arises, the TFC machinery is able to bind to promoter regions (or elements) within loose form of chromatin structure surrounding proximal 5'-upstream regions of targeted genes (which are latently active state), followed by initiation of their gene expressions (Fig. 5).
+By contrast, the TFC machinery cannot bind to promoter regions (or elements) within tight form of chromatin structure surrounding proximal 5'-upstream regions of untargeted genes (which are latently inactive state), and thereby cannot initiate their gene expressions.
+Consequently, loose or tight form of chromatin structure surrounding proximal 5'-upstream regions should respectively cause high or low (or no) transcription levels of corresponding genes (Fig. 6).
+Notably, there is a great possibility that manners for irreversible creation of chromatin structure plasticity are distinct among individual cells of the same type, even though the environment change and signal(s) on it are the same for all of them.
+That is, in order to gain unprogramed and new cell function(s), individual cells each should possess ability not only to change complicatedly and diversely chromatin structure surrounding proximal 5'-upstream regions of various particular genes but also to alter separately chromatin structure of the same proximal 5'-upstream region of a certain gene into varied forms.
+Thus, gene expressions of the particular chromatin-modifying enzymes and transcription factors should be changed diversely among individual cells via a lot of generations, in spite of the same environment change.
+In consequence, individual cells of the same type are able to newly gain the same and/or distinct unprogramed cell function(s) in different manners in order to accommodate themselves to a new environment.